cognitect-labs/aws-api/README.md

 ## Usage

-### deps
+### dependencies

 To use aws-api in your application, you depend on `com.cognitect.aws/api`, `com.cognitect.aws/endpoints` and the service(s) of your choice, e.g. `com.cognitect.aws/s3`.

-To use, for example, the s3 api, add the following to deps.edn
+To use the s3 api, for example, add the following to deps.edn:

 ``` clojure
 {:deps {com.cognitect.aws/api       {:mvn/version "0.8.666"}